cyrillef/PlougonvelinHeroku/README.md

 <b>Note:</b> For using this sample, you need a valid oAuth credential for the translation / extraction portion.
 Visit this [page](https://developer.autodesk.com) for instructions to get on-board.

+<b>Note:</b> It also relies on the https://github.com/cyrillef/PlougonvelinNode Project which is the real brain
+running on a BeagleBone Black device which controls the shutters, lights, and sensors.

 ## Live demo at